hotpeperoncino/GraphLayoutLibrary/README.md

 In order to port LayoutLibrary https://github.com/persistentsystems/LayoutLibrary to Linux, this repository is prepared.

+Notice: at this stage, this library will crash with the simplest example on linux.

 ## LayoutLibrary - A C++ Library to Layout Clustred Graphs